SurajAiri/VocalEdge/README.md

 ### Contributing

-We welcome contributions to Voice Edge!
+We welcome contributions to Vocal Edge!
 If you have any ideas or improvements, feel free to open an issue or submit a pull request.

 ### Contact